-3,3 IFRS 16 "Leases"
+3.3 IFRS 16 "Leases"

 IFRS 16 "Leases" was issued in January 2016 and is effective for years beginning on or after January 1, 2019, to be applied retrospectively or on a modified retrospective basis.
 It is intended to replace IAS 17 "Leases" and IFRIC 4 "Determining whether an arrangement contains a lease".
 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, the customer ("lessee") and the supplier ("lesser").
 The standard brings most leases on-balance sheet for lessees under a single model, eliminating the previous classifications of operating and finance leases.
-The only exemption to this treatment will result in the grossing up of the balance sheet due to a right-of-use asset being recognized with an offsetting liability.
+The only exemption to this treatment is for lease contracts with duration of less than one year.
+The on-balance sheet treatment will result in the grossing up of the balance sheet due to a right-of-use asset being recognized with an offsetting liability.
 Lesser accounting under the standard remains largely unchanged with previous classifications of operating and finance leases being maintained.
 The Company is assessing the impact of this standard.